dipendrajoshi24/python/README.md

-# in this repo all python programs are located which was written by me.
+# in this repo all python programs are located which was written by Dipendra Joshi.